nicholaskasprzak/ChessCompetition-GameAI/README.md

 # Chess-Competition

 This is a C++ chess competition base repository.
-Here we are going to host the frontend, backend and the simulator of the competition.
+Here we are going to host only the chess engine part of the competition.
+The competition will be held on a web platform, and the source code will be available on a different repository.

 ## Main activity